 Don’t panic though, it’s not all work and no play, Gloucestershire is home to some fantastic opportunities for part-time workers, with the chance to get involved with hospitality at the famous Cheltenham Racecourse or steward and cheer on the boys at Gloucester Rugby.

-What’s more, while there are plenty of opportunities for bar workers, waiting staff and retail employees due to Gloucestershire’s bustling towns and cities, make sure you check out 25 of the coolest jobs in Gloucestershire for something a little bit different.
+What’s more, while there are plenty of opportunities for bar workers, waiting staff and retail employees due to Gloucestershire’s bustling towns and cities.

 Gloucestershire enjoys excellent transport links and can be easily reached by car and train from all surrounding cities, with its nearest airports in Cardiff, Bristol and Birmingham; whilst internal travel is made easy thanks to Stagecoach West’s extensive timetables.